alaudet/raspi-sump/docs/install.md

 I personally prefer using Apache and configuring it for low resource servers, so that is what I will be concentrating on in this install.
 Apache is the most widely used webserver software on the internet and has the best resources for information on a multitude of configurations.
-It is what I know and like.

 To install Apache: